124938/learning-spark/README.md

 * **Development Language Support:**
   * Comprehensive support for the development languages with which developers are already familiar is important so that Spark can be leaned relatively easy and incorporated into existing application as straight forward as possible
-  * Programming languages supported by Spark include:
+  * Programming languages supported by Spark includes:
     * Scala
     * Java
     * Python